Ying Lianzhi: Biography

-Ying was the founding editor of the Ta Kung Pao in Tianjin in 1902.
-Ying edited the paper for the next decade, and his extensive writings were influential both for their support of liberal politics and their use of the vernacular language.
+Ying was an early advocate of Catholic education in China, along with Ma Xiangbo.

 After the Revolution of 1911, he turned his attention to Catholic education, founding the Fu-jen School for girls.
 Ying and his friends the reformist priest Vincent Lebbe and the Catholic layman Ma Xiangbo had become increasingly frustrated and resentful over the control of the Chinese Catholic Church and all Catholics in China exercised by the French government and French priests, who constituted 70% of the clergy in China.
 They called for the Church in China to be controlled by Chinese priests appointed by the Vatican rather than French ones, who blocked the reform efforts of the Pope.

+During the 1910s, Ying worked closely with Lebbe in the Tianjin Catholic community, and in support of Lebbe's Catholic newspaper, Yishibao.

+In 1912, the Republic of China banned Ta Kung Pao after it criticised Yuan Shikai.
+Ying responded by distributing the paper free of charge.

+In 1912, Ying was appointed the lay editor of the first Chinese Catholic weekly newspaper, Guang Yi Lu, by Lebbe.

 Lebbe arranged for an essay of Ying's to be translated into French and sent to Rome.
 Ying frankly explained that the chauvinism and disdain for Chinese among the French clergy in China was extremely demoralizing for Chinese priests.
 Ying's critical voice was a major factor in the decision of Pope Benedict XV to direct the founding of a Catholic university, Fujen University, in Beijing.
 Ying took responsibility for much of the organization and start-up of the university, which opened in 1925.
 He died of cancer on 2 March 1926 in Beijing.

+Views

+Ying appreciated the intellectual heritage of Catholicism and lamented that that the Catholic Church in China had largely abandoned scholarly efforts in the country after the Chinese Rites controversy.

+Ying believed that the interference of the European Catholic country's civil authorities in China was a major reason for the religion's lack of efficacy as a social or moral force in China.

 Personal life

+Growing up, Ying was skilled athletically, including in archery, swordsmanship, and horseback riding.

 Ying married Shuzhong (淑仲), a member of the Qing dynasty royal family.
 Ying Hua's son, Ying Qianli, was an active lay leader in the Catholic Church during the early Republican era.
 His grandson, Ying Ruocheng, was a prominent actor after 1949 and China's vice minister of culture from 1986 to 1990.
 His great-grandson, Ying Da, is a prominent actor, director, talk show host, and television show creator in Beijing.
 His great-great-grandson, Rudi Ying, is a professional ice hockey player.